 b) three credit hours of Philosophy from the 2800-2810 series or Religious Studies 2610

 c) twelve credit hours of electives.
-Of these, at least six should be at the 2000 level or above.
+Of these, at least 6 should be at the 2000 level or above.

 NOTES: 1) Students should consult the Calendar and contact the appropriate Department for prerequisite requirements.

-2) The Undergraduate Studies Committee, School of Nursing, may recommend that transfer credit (to a maximum of six credit hours) be awarded for certain post basic nursing cours-es/programs (of at least 36 hours duration AND approved by a provincial nursing association) or for current Canadian Nursing Association certification.
-Applications for transfer credit should be made through the Office of the Registrar.
+2) The Comittee on Undergraduate Studies, School of Nursing, may recommend that transfer credit (to a maximum of 6 credit hours) be awarded for certain post basic nursing courses/programs (approved by a provincial nursing association) or for current Canadian Nurses Association certification.

 Immunization and Licensing Requirements